-The wide range of chicken nesting box plans shown here will help you decide on the DIY chicken box style that is right for your hen house.
+The wide range of chicken nesting box plans we have shown here will help you decide on the DIY chicken box style that is right for your hen house.
 Hens will lay more eggs when they are happy and feel that their eggs are being laid in a safe spot.
-Check out these DIY nesting boxes and get the project started this weekend.
+Check out these DIY nesting boxes from our list and get the project started this weekend.

 1: Wooden Barrel Chicken Nesting Box Plan by lisa

 It is a good idea to work on a nesting box which is portable.
 These will help you in coping up with weird egg laying habits of the chickens.
 Interestingly, you can build a lovely, half wooden barrel box of chicken eggs in 10 minutes.
 The material you need:

 - Wire snips